 Growing up, you learn the basics of bathroom hygiene from your parents.
 By the time you're in your teens, your duties escalate from making sure your towel's hung up on the right hook to actually cleaning the bathroom, and your knowledge expands.
 But no matter how much you might think you know about keeping it clean in the bathroom, there are

 From towels to toothbrushes and everything in between, your bathroom is where you get cleaned up — so shouldn't you want to keep things there as clean as possible?
 Even if you think you're the queen of clean, take a moment to scroll through the following bathroom hygiene tips and consider adjusting your own bathroom accordingly.
 More than a few of the following tips were eye opening for me, and I'm taking them all into accord to bring my bathroom hygiene to the next level.

 Replace Hand Towels Often

 bath towels are extra thick, they lock in moisture and breed germs more quickly.
 In the article, laundry expert Mary Marlowe Leverette recommending washing your hand towels (and all bath towels) with vinegar in place of fabric softener.
 If you've ever left a load of laundry in the washer for too long, you know that vinegar is the cure for getting rid of that mildew and musty odor.
 Leverette recommended replacing your towels after about three uses.

 Separate Your Toothbrushes

 store your toothbrush in an upright position, in a separate place from everything else.The association noted that storing them in closed containers makes them more apt to breed bacteria.

 Utilize Vinegar For Cleaning

 Better Homes and Gardens, vinegar is one of the most powerful tools to combat bacteria.
 You can utilize white vinegar to clean your toilet, your bathtub, your shower, your shower head, your bathroom tile, and more.
 Added bonus?
 You won't have to worry about being trapped in your bathroom with all of those chemicals when you use vinegar.

-4. Consider Using A Fresh Towel
+Consider Using A Fresh Towel

 using a fresh towel each time you get out of the shower is the best way to keep things clean.
 Bacteria can cling to towels, in the damp and thick environment that they provide, which can potentially put you at risk for an infection.

 Shut The Lid When You Flush

 Keep Your Makeup Brushes Tucked Away

 Good Housekeeping also recommended keeping your makeup brushes tucked away, especially considering how many people don't close that toilet lid before they flush and just how far that flush-spray can go.
 Storing your makeup and brushes in the bathroom can make them more susceptible to bacteria growth, too.
 So keep your beauty supplies and brushes out of the line of germs and designate a special drawer just for them.

 Replace Your Loofah Often

 I'm honestly horrified when I think about how long I've had my current loofah for.
 Especially when I found out that dermatologist Dr. Melissa Piliang at the Cleveland Clinic recommended

 Leave Your Phone Outside

 recontaminate your hands and transmit the germs to yourself or someone else."
 A study at the University found that nine out of ten phones carried potential disease-causing microbes, and 16 percent of cell phones tested positive for fecal matter.
 Leave your phone out of the bathroom.

 Towel Bars Are Better Than Hooks

 Good Housekeeping, I might have to change my tune.
 Apparently, hanging your towels on hooks helps moisture stay trapped between the folds of your towel, which can lead to mildew and bacteria growth.
 Spreading your towel out to dry on a towel bar might take a smidge more of your time, but it'll prevent that bacteria growth in a big way.